haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 <img src=Images/scaled_model_summary.png alt="Scaled model summary" width="450"/>

 To test the model, we looked at the distribution of residuals for homoscedasticity.
 However, the residuals show a relationship.
-The heteroscedasticity is likely to have caused due to one or more of the predictors' distribution is skewed.
+The heteroscedasticity is likely to due to one or more of the predictors' distribution is skewed or that there might be features our dataset does not have information on.

 <img src=Images/scaled_residuals.png alt="Residuals scatter plot and historgram" width="450"/>